 The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable and accounts payable that are denominated in foreign currency.
-A weakening (strengthening) 1 % of NTD against the USD for the years ended December 31, 2022 and 2021 would have increased (decreased) the net profit before tax by \$1,837 and \$1,404, respectively.
+A depreciation (appreciation) 1 % of NTD against the USD for the years ended December 31, 2023 and 2022 would have increased (decreased) the net profit before tax by \$11,426 and \$1,837, respectively.
 The analysis assumes that all other variables remain constant.